sflury/KaplanMeier/README.md

 }
 ```

-The related log-rank test is based on the formalism from Mantel (1966).
-The
+The related log-rank test is based on the formalism from Pike (1972)--the default
-BibTeX entrey for his paper is listed below.
+--or Mantel (1966).
+The BibTeX entrey for each paper is listed below along with
+one other relevant source, Peto and Pike (1973), which assesses different logrank
+test statistic estimators.

+Mantel 1966 estimator
 ``` bibtex
 @article{Mantel1966,
 title={Evaluation of survival data and two new rank order statistics arising in its consideration},